-The Angolan passport currently ranks on the 90th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 50 countries.
+The Angolan passport currently ranks on the 89th place according to the Guide Passport Ranking Index.
+It provides visa-free access to 24 countries.
 The Passport Ranking has been fluctuating over the years.
-In 2006 was ranked at 77th and 99th in 2015.
 The government makes steady efforts of enhancing international relations, especially through oil trading agreements.
 Angolan passport holders have visa-free and visas on arrival access to countries such as Indonesia, Philippines, Singapore, Sri Lanka and Iran.
-Angolan passport holders do however require a visa to enter 176 destinations in the world.
+Angolan passport holders do however require a visa to enter 178 destinations in the world.
 This high visa requirement results in a low mobility score.

 The Republic of Angola is a former Portuguese colony.
 Located in sub Saharan Africa, consists of 18 provinces.
 It borders Namibia, Zambia and the Democratic Republic of the Congo.
 The most important provinces are Luanda, Huila and Benguela.
 Angola is the 7th largest country in Africa with a surface area of 1.2 million square kilometers.
 Its climate is mostly tropical with only two seasons.
 The rainy season is from November to April and the dry season from May to October.

 The overall population is 31.1 million people.
 The capital of the country is Luanda, which is also the most populous city with 2.5 million inhabitants.
 Other important cities of the country are Lubango, Huambo and Benguela.
 The largest airport is Quatro de Fevereiro Airport (LAD).
 It has an approximate yearly passenger traffic of 5.6 million people.
 It connects Luanda to destinations across Africa, Europe and Latin America.